chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

     - connection parameters are automatically added for all running VMs
 - readability
     - the hostname `ansible_host` is the directory name where the Vagrantfile is located
-    - to distinguish the hosts and to limit the connection to specific hosts, if needed
+    - to distinguish the hosts and to be able to limit the connection to specific hosts only

 ## Settings
 Need to disable strict host key checking